-People Who Act Like Good Friends But Are Actually Backstabbers Have These 11 Sly Traits
+11 Sly Traits Of People Who Act Like Good Friends But Are Actually Backstabbers

 Despite being difficult, setting boundaries with certain people in your life is essential for your emotional health.

-Whether you've been in a long-term friendship with them or they're supportive and loving occasionally, making the decision to finally protect your peace isn't easy.
-However, getting to that final step of asserting your demands for respect and creating space starts with acknowledging their toxicity and, of course, there are plenty of people who act like good friends but are actually backstabbers.
+Whether you've been in a long-term friendship or they're supportive and loving occasionally, making the decision to finally protect your peace isn't easy.
+However, getting to that final step of asserting your demands for respect and creating space starts with identifying their bad behavior and figuring out which of your good friends but are actually backstabbers.

 By picking up on these subtleties and protecting the energy your friends bring to your life, you can move forward with a sense of confidence that your inner circle’s intentions are supportive, instead of backstabbing.